 Vulnerable persons with special needs are also entitled to additional health services, including psychotherapeutic assistance, following approval from a special committee comprising of a representative of the UOIM, a nurse or medical technician employed in the Asylum Home, a representative of NGOs working in the field of asylum and a representative of the Ministry of Health (see Special Reception Needs).
 Other asylum seekers can also be granted such additional health services by the committee in exceptional cases.

-The Asylum Home employs a nurse, who is present in the facility on a daily basis.
+The Asylum Home employs a doctor and a nurse, who are present in the facility on a daily basis.
 A psychiatrist visits the Asylum Home on a weekly basis.
 Asylum seekers accommodated in branch facilities can also make an appointment and visit the psychiatrist in the Asylum Home.

 Applicants access health care through the regular Slovenian health care system (clinics, hospitals) under the conditions described above.
 Applicants who need assistance with accessing health care can receive help by the social workers.
 Unaccompanied children are escorted to the doctor by their legal guardians.
 UOIM provides interpretation in regard to access to health care both in reception centres and in other medical facilities.